jpegleg/borg-kube/README.md

 The installation is done with some minimal ansible and shell.
 Feel free to change that, just keeping this one to the point.

-Calico is configured to use wireguard and disable eBPF.
-The Calico eBPF may be destabilizing the WUI.
+Calico is configured to use wireguard and disable eBPF "dataplane" in Calico in this example.

 ```
 ---